 Step 1 – Determine the New Measure & Baseline Technology

-The new measure technology, referred to as “measure technology” through this document, is the new fuel technology that the program administrator or implementer plans to install as a replacement for an original fuel technology which served the same or similar purpose.
+The new measure technology, referred to as “measure technology” throughout this document, is the new fuel technology that the program administrator or implementer plans to install as a replacement for an original fuel technology which served the same or similar purpose.
 The chosen measure technology is the same throughout the fuel substitution test, cost-effectiveness calculations, and reported energy savings.
 Measure technologies are technologies which utilize either natural gas or electricity.
 A measure is considered a fuel substitution measure when the measure replaces a similar technology utilizing a different fuel.

 As with any energy efficiency measure, the fuel substitution measure requires a baseline technology as a basis for comparison.
 The baseline is the state of performance and/or equipment that would have happened in absence of the program-induced energy efficiency.
 The baseline technology for fuel substitution measures utilizes the original fuel.
 The baseline technology should comply with the baseline policies in CPUC Resolution E-4818 and CPUC Resolution E-4939-Attachment A. As stated in these policies, the baseline technology varies based on the measure application type (MAT).
 The common MATs associated with the fuel substitution measures and the applicable baseline technology are listed below: